mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ### 1. NAT vs NAT Network

-A standard NAT configuration and a NAT Network serve different purposes.

 A NAT Network allows multiple VMs connected to the same virtual network to communicate with one another while providing network address translation for external connectivity.

 This makes it useful for building a multi-machine cybersecurity laboratory.